 - Safety management plans;

 - Safety inspections;

-- Job health and safety analysis (JSEA) tools;
+- Job safety and environment analysis (JSEA) tools;

 - Safety audits; and

 - Hazard/safety observations.

-The potential impacts on the Project workforce and measures for mitigation are summarised in Table 21-3.
+The potential impacts on the Project workforce and measures for mitigation are summarised in Table 22-3.
+Implementation of mitigation measures and continued monitoring of the workplace environment will help to protect the health, safety and quality of life of Project employees, contractors and visitors.

-Table 21-3: Project Workforce: Potential Impacts and Mitigation Measures
+Table 22-3: Project Workforce: Potential impacts and mitigation measures

-Issue Mitigation Measures EIS Reference Food hygiene • Areas involved in the provision, supply or consumption of food, such as meal rooms, will operate in compliance with current food and hygiene legislation.
-Any catering contractors used by the Project will hold the relevant licence under the Food Act 2006 .
+Issue Mitigation Measures EIS Reference Food Hygiene Areas involved in the provision, supply or consumption of food, such as meal rooms, will operate in compliance with current food and hygiene legislation.
+Any catering contractors used by the Project will hold the relevant licence under the Food Act 2006.
 Safety posters regarding personal hygiene will be used throughout the accommodation village and mess areas.
-Volume 2, Section 24 Dust and particulates A dust control and monitoring program will be developed and implemented at and around the Project site to monitor and protect employees and contractors from potential adverse health effects from particulates or gas/vapours, either used or generated by the Project.
-Through this dust control program, the Project will continue to assess particulate and gas/vapour exposure against site specific safety standards and procedures that apply to dust, fibres, mist and fume (i.e. particulates) and gas and vapour exposures in the workplace, (with emphasis on inhalation as the primary route of exposure).
-Dust generated from earthmoving machinery will be controlled by haul road watering.
+Dust and Particulates A dust control and monitoring program will be developed and implemented at and around the Project site to monitor and protect employees and contractors from potential adverse health effects from particulates or gas/vapours, either used or generated by the Project.
+Through this dust control program, the Project will continue to assess particulate and gas/vapour exposure against site specific safety standards and procedures that apply to dust, fibres, mist and fume (i.e. particulates) and gas and vapour exposures in the workplace (with emphasis on inhalation as the primary route of exposure).
+Dust generated from earthmoving machinery will generally be controlled by haul road watering.
 Where required, engineering dust controls will be incorporated into conveyors and at the coal transfer points in the Coal Handling and Preparation Plant (CHPP).
-The use of respiratory protection devices (e.g. dust masks) will be required as part of the mandatory personal protective equipment (PPE) for Project workforce, contractors or visitors while in certain areas on the mine or when performing certain functions such as grinding or cutting wood.
-Where large areas of vegetation are disturbed resulting in exposed soil, stabilising techniques will be used to minimise generation of dust from the mine operations and tailings storage facility (TSF) on the Project accommodation will be minimised by: adopting appropriate equipment, correct handling (e.g. drop heights) and storage, road sealing and maintenance and road watering to suppress dust during construction and operation of the mine; providing appropriate air conditioning and air purification at the accommodation village.
-Additionally, the accommodation village has been positioned in an up wind direction of the site dust sources to assist in minimising the potential air quality impacts at the residence.
-Health surveillance monitoring programs for targeted site personnel will monitor performance of dust impact mitigation measures.
-Volume 2, Section 24 Volume 2, Section 13
+Train wagons transporting coal will be designed to limit employee and contractor exposure to coal dust during transport.
+Activities above ground will be limited during high winds in an effort to minimise the impacts of dust on employees and contractors whilst working on and around Project site.
+A topsoil management plan will be implemented on and around the Project site to minimise the creation of dust from topsoil.
+The use of respiratory protection devices (e.g. dust masks) will be required as part of the mandatory personal protective equipment (PPE) for Project workforce, contractors or visitors while in certain areas on the mine site or when performing certain functions such as grinding or cutting wood, or where fine coal and stone dust is airborne.
+Where large areas of vegetation are disturbed resulting in exposed soil, stabilising techniques will be used to minimise generation of dust emissions.
+This will be undertaken in accordance with the mining operations plan.
+Potential impacts of dust from the mine operations and Tailings Storage Facility (TSF) on the Project accommodation wi Volume 1, Section 13